 Before starting let me set the record straight.
-While traveling, you should not expect to carry 1 liter of coffee in a thermos that you brewed at home before embarking on your trip and expect it to stay fresh during the whole time you are gone.
-Also, you cannot expect to find a coffee shop near where you decide to make camp.
+While traveling, you should not expect to carry 1 liter of coffee in a thermos that you brewed at home before embarking on your trip and expect it to stay fresh the whole time you are gone.
+Also, you cannot expect to find a coffee shop near where you decide to set up camp.

 So what should you do?
 Simple, you carry compact coffee brewing tools with you.
 This way, you will be able to brew fresh cups of joe whenever you need it.

-Best Ways to Make Great Coffee While Travelling
+Best Ways to Make Great Coffee While Traveling

 Now let’s dive right into how you can brew a fresh cup of coffee while traveling.